Japan’s Struggle With Sustainability

 A Gradual Understanding

 So sustainability is gaining recognition in Japan.
 Not quite as much as what I witnessed back in Canada, but it’s something.
-In Tokyo at least, I’ve heard brought up in the context of business operations, Unfortunately, it is also being used too often for the purpose of corporate greenwashing.
+In Tokyo at least, I’ve heard it brought up in the context of business operations and manufacturing efficiency.
+Unfortunately, it’s also being used for the purpose of corporate greenwashing.
 Companies and organizations with no legitimate sustainability strategy are brandishing the word in the hopes of gaining brownie points.
-Disappointing to be sure, but at the very least recognition of the term is beginning to take hold.
+Disappointing to be sure, but at the very least sustainability is entering the conversation.

 Rather than using the term sustainability, I refer to nature (shizen) or the environment (kankyo).
-The Japanese people I speak with also appear to respond with quicker understanding when I state my desire for going/being, “eco.”
+The Japanese people I speak with also appear to respond with quicker understanding when I simply state my desire for being, “eco.”
 For instance, “I don’t want any plastic packaging, I’m eco.”
-It’s been working better for me in the day-to-day struggle to avoid the copious amounts of disposable plastics.
+It’s also been working better for me in the day-to-day struggle to avoid the copious amounts of disposable plastics.

 The Japanese Experience

-One of the biggest fails resides in the country’s over-dependence on fossil fuels, especially coal-fire burning power plants (see Japan Coal Plant Tracker).
+One of Japan’s biggest sustainability fails is its over-dependence on fossil fuels.
+In particular, its plethora of coal-fire burning power plants (see Japan Coal Plant Tracker).
 It may come as a surprise, but Japan’s energy mix is still heavily dominated by fossil fuels (80% of Japanese energy needs come from coal, oil, and natural gas).
 The rest is split between nuclear power and renewables (they’re finally moving up!).

 Another is the amount of plastic consumption.
-This one’s pretty serious.
-Despite the supposedly high levels of recycling here (surprise surprise) most of it actually ends up getting burned.
+This one’s also pretty serious.
+Despite the supposedly high levels of recycling here, (surprise!) most of it actually ends up getting burned.
 This was an especially unpleasant discovery.
 Not only have I been cleaning and separating my plastic waste (only to learn that it gets burned up), but we also ultimately breath in this garbage.
 Indeed, my breathing has become increasing compromised since moving to Tokyo.
 Clearly there are many opportunities for Japan to up its eco-game.
-So what has been the response?
+So what has been the public response?

-This is also true in response to Japan’s plastic wrapped obsession, where nearly every parcel is covered in the the stuff.
-There are alternatives for this too, many of which had a long & historic tradition in Japan.
+This is also true in response to Japan’s plastic wrapped obsession, where nearly every parcel is covered in the environmentally harmful stuff.
+There are alternatives for this too, many of which have a long and historic tradition in Japan.
 Check out furoshiki for example.👇

-The quest to find out answers and alternatives for Japan’s current fossil fuel dependence makes for some very real and relevant conversations.
+The quest to find out answers and alternatives for Japan’s current fossil fuel dependency makes for some very real and relevant conversations.
 Tough under normal circumstances, especially so coming from a foreigner!
-Still, it is my hope that in attempting to address the sustainability question, I am helping stimulate some kind of curiosity and attention to the issue.
-My goal of course is for these conversations to converted into action.
-Suggesting and encouraging sustainable alternatives, as more people question the status quo and express their concern for the future.

 Engage With It